sanjanastyles/Amazon-clone/readme.md

 ### Styling Icons

 `react-icons.github.io/react-icons/search?q=shop` copy the code `npm install react-icons ` and paste it into your terminal to install react-icons in your workplace.
 Search for `icon` and copy and paste the npm code into your terminal `import { icon_name } from "react-icons/fa";`

+### Deploy App

+Before you dig into this, I highly suggest you to at least build your front-end As mentioned above, we are going to use firebase to ease things out for us.
+Login in to your firebase account from your terminal using the command `firebase login`.
+After you've logged in, continue in your terminal with `firebase init`
+</br> -> Hosting </br>
+-> Use an existing project </br>
+-> clone </br>
+-> use as your public directory? : build </br>
+run `npm run build` on your terminal, creates a build directory with a production build of your app, and your app should be ready to be deployed.
+To deploy your app, run `firebase deploy`, click on the deployed link and just like that click on all the "okays" BOOM! thats your `Hosting URL` share it with your friends and enjoy.